 Cyber insurance is fast becoming a priority, and many organizations are requiring that their vendors have a policy before entering into an agreement.
 Businesses, vendors, and customers will all benefit from cyber insurance coverage.
 With so many organizations affected by cybercrime, companies want to have peace of mind and thus prefer to do business with those who have coverage.

-5. It Can Save Small Businesses

-Small and midsize businesses tend to be most vulnerable, as they often don't have the infrastructure and capital to recover from a breach effectively.
-About 43% of online attacks target small businesses, and about 60% of businesses go out of business within six months of the attack.2

-6. It Can Protect You When Outsourcing

-Even if you outsource network security, data management, and payment transactions, as the original data owner, you will likely be named in thirdparty lawsuits in the event of a breach.
+5. It Can Save Small Businesses Small and midsize businesses tend to be most vulnerable, as they often don't have the infrastructure and capital to recover from a breach effectively.
+About 43% of online attacks target small businesses, and about 60% of businesses go out of business within six months of the attack.2 6.
+It Can Protect You When Outsourcing Even if you outsource network security, data management, and payment transactions, as the original data owner, you will likely be named in thirdparty lawsuits in the event of a breach.
 Cyber policies offer third-party coverage that insures for the liability of the policyholder to third parties, including clients, arising from a data breach or cyberattack.
 Would You be Covered?

 - · Your IT manager discovered that a file, which was not part of your website, was being used to steal payment and credit card information. - An investigation determined that an employee was stealing credit card information and processing fraudulent transactions, and that your business was not compliant with current industry security standards. - You experience a 48-hour system failure during your busy season, resulting in an inability to process credit card sales and customer order cancelations, as well as disruptions in time-management, job tracking, supply ordering, and communications systems.
 If you have cyber insurance, these situations would be covered with minimal out-ofpocket expenses.

-Cybercrime By the Numbers

-- 16,856: Number of businesses that experience cyberattacks each year.
-That's 46 attacks every day-or nearly two attacks an hour3 - 47%: Percentage of American adults affected by data breaches in the past year4 - 556 million: Number of cybercrime victims per year5 - \$575 billion: Annual cost of cybercrime to the global economy6 - \$100 billion: Annual cost of cybercrime to the U.S. economy7

-About Buck & Affiliates

-Founded in 1982, Buck & Affiliates provides a diverse suite of insurance solutions with a strong regional focus and customized approach.
+Cybercrime By the Numbers - 16,856: Number of businesses that experience cyberattacks each year.
+That's 46 attacks every day-or nearly two attacks an hour3 - 47%: Percentage of American adults affected by data breaches in the past year4 - 556 million: Number of cybercrime victims per year5 - \$575 billion: Annual cost of cybercrime to the global economy6 - \$100 billion: Annual cost of cybercrime to the U.S. economy7 About Buck & Affiliates Founded in 1982, Buck & Affiliates provides a diverse suite of insurance solutions with a strong regional focus and customized approach.
+Buck & Affiliates has built out a large presence in the health and fitness industry with a national portfolio of gyms and fitness studios.
 The firm also provides extensive risk management services to augment its insurance offerings.
 Buck & Affiliates is part of Alliant Insurance Services.
-Learn more about Buck & Affiliates' innovative insurance solutions at buckaffiliates.com.

-About Alliant Insurance Services

-Alliant Insurance Services is one of the nation's leading and fastest growing distributors of diversified insurance products and services.
+Learn more about Buck & Affiliates' fitness insurance solutions at buckfitnessinsurance.com.
+About Alliant Insurance Services Alliant Insurance Services is one of the nation's leading and fastest growing distributors of diversified insurance products and services.
 In the face of increasing complexity, our approach is simple: bring on the best people and invest more deeply in the industries and clients we serve.
 We operate through a network of specialized national platforms and regional offices to offer a comprehensive portfolio of services to our clients.
 Our goal is to ensure that they get the most innovative products-and innovative thinking-in the industry.

-CONTACT

-Erick Swanson Producer (509) 998-2312 ErickS@buckaffiliates.com
+CONTACT Steven Meisner Vice President (509) 720-1595 StevenMabuckaffiliates.com

+^{1,2} CNBC.com

+3 IBM

-- 4 Ponemon Institute
+4 Ponemon Institute

-- 5 Symantec
+5 Symantec

-- ^{6,7} Intel Security and the Center for Strategic and International Studies
+^{6.7} Intel Security and the Center for Strategic and International Studies